dev-whoan/MKWeb/README.md

 2. Secure

-# What we want you to do when you use MKWeb or copy and distribute MKWeb(convey).
-* MKWeb을 사용하거나 복제, 배포할 때 해줬으면 하는 일

-1. Don't forget who created it.
+# Creator
+Minwhoan, Kihyeon
-- Minwhoan, Kihyeon.
-We just wanted to be well known programmers.
+- who just want to be good and well known programmers.

-2. Please scout us.